sebastien-relier/SangerQuant/README.md

 # TraceQ

-TraceQ is a Sanger trace viewer and a mismatch quantifier made with PyQt5.  <\n> TraceQ is specifically designed to ensure fast quantification of mismatch rates at any selected position.
+TraceQ is a Sanger trace viewer and a mismatch quantifier made with PyQt5.  <br> TraceQ is specifically designed to ensure fast quantification of mismatch rates at any selected position.
 This application supports .ab1 file format as input.

 <p align="center">